 Serving and Storage

-The cake will keep at room temperature for the rest of the day.
-After that, store it (covered) in the refrigerator due to the cream cheese frosting.
-It should last at least 5 days that way, if you don't eat it all first.
+Storage: After it cools, earthquake cake must be stored in the refrigerator due to the cream cheese frosting.
+It should last 5 days covered, if you don't eat it all first.

 📖 Recipe